North Dakota governor signs bill banning abortion procedure

 In December, the 8th U.S. Circuit Court of Appeals, which includes North Dakota, heard oral arguments over a judge’s decision to block Arkansas from enforcing its law.

 North Dakota has one abortion provider, the Red River Women’s Clinic in Fargo.
-Clinic director Tammi Kromenaker has said her facility’s lawyers would wait for a decision in the Arkansas case before deciding on possible legal challenges to North Dakota’s legislation.
+Clinic director Tammi Kromenaker did not return a phone message to The Associated Press on Wednesday for comment.
+She has said her facility’s lawyers would wait for a decision in the Arkansas case before deciding on possible legal challenges to North Dakota’s legislation.

 The abortion measure was the second signed by Burgum.
 Last month, he signed a bill that requires abortion providers to tell women undergoing drug-induced abortions that it’s possible they could still have a live birth if they change their mind.